ncolon/ocp4-refarch/README.md

 We require at least 3 LoadBalancers to ensure proper operation of your OpenShift cluster

-* `api-int.<cluster_name>.<base_domain>` - Used for internal cluster machine configuration (bootstrap) process.
+* `api-int.<cluster_name>.<base_domain>` - Used for internal cluster machine configuration (bootstrap) process and any subsequent node provisioning event (ie: worker scaling via MachineSets).
 Use an internal IP address.
-Needs to load balance ports 6443 and 22623 to all master nodes and bootstrap server.
+Needs to load balance port 22623 to all master nodes and bootstrap server.
 * `api.<cluster_name>.<base_domain>` - Used for Kubernetes API, management of the cluster via oc and kubectl commands.
 Can use public or private IP address.
 Needs to load balance port 6443 to all master nodes.
-* `*.apps.<cluster_name>.<base_domain>` - Used to expose your workloads outside of the cluster.
+* `*.apps.<cluster_name>.<base_domain>` - Used to expose your workloads routes outside of the cluster.
 Can use public or private IP address

 ### Security Groups